Monroe Park Campus programs

 A student is placed on academic probation when the student’s cumulative GPA falls below 2.0 for two successive semesters of attendance, including summer sessions.
 Notification of probation appears on the student’s academic record.

 A degree-seeking student on academic probation may not enroll in more than 13 credits per semester of attendance.
 A nondegree-seeking student on academic probation may not enroll in more than 11 credits per semester of attendance.
-Students on academic probation are expected to improve their cumulative GPA by achieving a semester GPA of 2.0 or better during each semester of attendance.
-A student who achieves a cumulative GPA of at least 2.0 is removed from academic probation.
+Students on academic probation are expected to improve their cumulative GPA by achieving a minimum semester GPA of 2.0 during each semester of attendance.
+A student who achieves a minimum cumulative GPA of 2.0 is removed from academic probation.
 Failure to achieve a 2.0 semester GPA while on probation results in academic suspension.

 A student is placed on academic suspension when the student’s cumulative GPA is below 2.0 for two successive semesters and the following semester of attendance GPA falls below 2.0.

 Notification of suspension appears on the student’s academic record.
 The student also receives a letter from the Office of Records and Registration stating the conditions of the suspension.
 Academic suspension indicates the student has a record of continued unsatisfactory progress.

 A student on a first academic suspension may not enroll at the university for two consecutive semesters, including the summer session.
 Course work taken at another institution while the student is under academic suspension from VCU is considered part of the criteria for readmission, but the course work is not used to increase the VCU cumulative GPA.
 If the student is readmitted, the course work will be evaluated according to regular procedures.